As you learn more about cryptocurrencies, you will begin to see the risks of leaving your coins on an exchange for long

 Because of these risks, many hodlers opt for safer, more secure devices, such as hardware wallets, to hold their coins on.

-If you have recently acquired a Ledger Nano S or Nano X device, or you are considering doing so, here is how to transfer your coins from coinbase to your new hardware wallet.
+If you have recently acquired a Ledger Nano S or Nano X device, or you are considering doing so, you may be wondering, "How do I transfer crypto from Coinbase to ledger?"

 If you have set up the Ledger Nano S device and created an account on Ledger Live, transferring funds from Coinbase to Ledger Nano S take only 13 simple steps: